Home » Recipes » Cooking Method » Instant Pot » Instant Pot Spaghetti and Meatballs

 Instant Pot Spaghetti and Meatballs

 • Spaghetti: Buy the pot-sized version to save having to break it to fit yourself!
+If you have regular sized spaghetti noodles, just hold them firmly and break them down the center.
+We recommend doing this in two batches so they break more easily!

 • Frozen Meatballs: Beef, pork, turkey or a mixture.
 Whatever you like!